but have to shortcut trail

 After passing a “Boundary Tree” sign,

 and rockwork, familiar from our last hike, the brushiness increased until finally we were stopped by the brush and downed branches wall at the “Apex of Brushiness”.
-That had defeated us on our last hike, but we attacked with saw and lopper and cleared a passage to squeeze through.
+That had defeated us on our last hike, but we attacked with saws and loppers and cleared a passage to squeeze through.
 After the “Apex” the route changed from southwest to southeast, so from a northerly to southerly exposure and the brushiness lessened – and tread became a bit more distinct

-Soon some new rockwork indicated we were definitely on the trail.
+Later some new rockwork indicated we were definitely on the trail.

-and its sign on the ground,
+and sign on the ground,

-with water available from Launtz Creek.
+and water available from Launtz Creek.

 But Paul’s 73 years was telling on him, he felt too tired to go further.
 Being a youngster of 66, I went on to investigate the old homestead site along the creek, then decided to see if I could follow the continuing trail.
 A bit above the creek I found definite tread and followed it southwesterly.
 But it became more brushy as it neared the apex where it would change direction – so being “a bit tired” myself went back to Paul at Launtz Creek Camp.